ChenhanYu/hmlp/README.md

 are listed acoording to the part they contribute to:

-  Matrix-free task-base ASKIT
+  GOFMM (Geometry-Oblivious FMM) in SC'17

-  James Levitt              (The University of Texas at Austin) Severin Reiz
-  George Biros              (The University of Texas at Austin)
+  James Levitt              (The University of Texas at Austin) Severin Reiz              (Technische Universität München) George Biros              (The University of Texas at Austin)